TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/RequestHandling/Index.rst

 By doing so, the middleware can do one or multiple of the following:

-* Adjust the incoming request, e.g. add further information.
+* Adjust the incoming request, for example add further information.

 * Create and return a PSR-7 response.